!-- NAVIGATION BAR BEGINS HERE-->

 The Democratic People's Republic of Korea Flag (DPRK) 1949

 Communist North Korea had its capital in the City of Pyongyang.
-To their south was South Korea which had once been united with the north.
-In 1950, North Korea invaded South Korea, starting what became known as the Korean War, causing the first United Nations military action against an aggressor.
+They adopted a flag which used the same colors as the old pre-1910 flag, but in a new Communist pattern.
+In 1950, North Korea invaded South Korea, starting what became known as the Korean War, causing the first United Nations military action against an aggressor nation.

 UN Armistice Commission